Want to follow along with this writing? Sign up Today, it's free and easy

 OMG!
 This is awesome!
 It almost reminds me of that eighties movie, where the guy falls in love with the mannequin, you know?
 Only much more creepy.
 This is fantastic!
 Unfortunately, only the first chapter is unlocked, so I guess I'll have to settle for this.
 POST MORE.(:

-about 2 years ago enchantedwanderer said:
+over 2 years ago enchantedwanderer said:

 In the last line of the first paragraph, 'won't' should become 'wouldn't' because of the past tense you're using in the writing.